Income Tax for Active Duty Military

 • Idaho nonmilitary salaries, wages, and commissions of the service member

-• Income from unincorporated business activity conducted in Idaho by either spouse, unless the business is a personal service business of the spouse
+• Income from unincorporated business activity that either spouse conducts in Idaho, unless it’s the spouse’s personal service business

 • Distributive share of income or loss from a partnership or S corporation transacting business in Idaho